vorsanigo/Tweet2Geo/README.md

 ## Execution

 ### Data collection and processing

+The Twitter API conditions changed so the data collection as performed by us is no longer available.
+However, we report here the strategy we followed.
 1) **Twitter data collection**
    - Script `twitter_api.py` to download Twitter data
    - Script `tweets_dataset.py` to save data into organized datasets